Round 2 is now open for applications.

 2nd July 2018 funding round 2 opens for applications

 30th August 2018 round 2 closes to applications at 12 noon

-Funded projects will be delivered between May 2018 and March 2019, by which time all activities should be concluded and all grant money spent.
+Round 2 funded projects will be delivered between mid October 2018 and June 2019, by which time all activities should be concluded and all grant money spent.